Shopping beyond Second Hand September

 Jeans: £10 (new with tags) from Depop

 Trainers: You guessed it, another pair of Nike Janosksi shoes.
-I have been looking for these ones second hand for years (they came out in 2014) and found these for just £10 unworn on Vinted.
+I've been looking for these second hand for years (they came out in 2014) and found this pair for just £10 unworn on Vinted.

-I really hope you feel inspired to get involved in Second Hand September this year!
-You really can be more sustainable with wardrobe and if I can do it, so can you!
+I hope you feel inspired to get involved in Oxfam's Second Hand September this year.
+You really can be more sustainable with your wardrobe, and if I can do it, so can you!

-To get involved make sure you share your favourite second hand finds using #SecondHandSeptember and tagging @OxfamGB.
+To get involved, share your favourite second hand finds using #SecondHandSeptember and tagging @OxfamGB.